MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/pre-provision-accounts.md

    The file must contain 1 to 200 users
    C:\users.txt
   .NOTES
-   This script needs to be run by a SharePoint Online Tenant Administrator This script will prompt for the username and password of the Tenant Administrator
+   This script needs to be run by a global or SharePoint administrator in Office 365 This script will prompt for the username and password of the administrator
   #>
   param
   (